laro/Cilia/README.md

     - `a.shiftOneLeft(mutable carry)`

 - Arrays
-    - TODO This is a bit experimental, it currently does not wotk this way!
+    - TODO This is a bit experimental, it currently does not work this way!
     - `Int[3] arrayOfThreeIntegers`
         - „Static array“ – **fixed size**, same as C/C++
           ```